Centre-for-Marine-Applied-Research/strings/README.md

-`strings` was developed specifically to streamline CMAR’s workflow, but is flexible enough that other users can apply it to process data from the accepted sensors (Table?).
+`strings` was developed specifically to streamline CMAR’s workflow, but is flexible enough that other users can apply it to process data from the accepted sensors (Table?
+(Yes, lets make a table)).
 Refer to vignettes for more detail.

 Processed data from CMAR’s Coastal Monitoring Program can be viewed and downloaded from …. \[cheat sheet\].

-include example of compiled data here?
+include example of compiled data here? plot or csv?

 ## Example